Skip to content

 Diseases such as diabetes or heart disease can indirectly affect kidney function.
 For example, diabetes can damage the small blood vessels in the kidneys.

-It is important to provide regular veterinary checkups for cats, especially as they age.
-Early detection and treatment of kidney disease in cats can help slow the progression of the disease and maintain the cat's quality of life.
+It is important to carry out regular veterinary examinations for cats, especially when they get older.
+An early detection and treating kidney disease in cats can help to slow down the progression of the disease and to maintain the quality of life of the cat.

 Diagnostic measures at the vet

-The vet will first take a thorough medical history and then perform physical exams, such as palpating the kidneys.
-Laboratory tests such as blood tests and urinalysis are crucial to assess the condition of the kidneys.
-Ultrasound scans may also be used to check the structure of the kidneys.
+The veterinarian will first carry out a thorough medical history and then carry out physical examinations, such as the palpation of the kidneys.
+Laboratory tests such as blood tests and urine analyzes are crucial to assess the condition of the kidneys.
+Ultrasound examinations can also be used to check the structure of the kidneys.

-If you have concerns about your pet's kidney function, your veterinarian can perform several diagnostic measures to clarify:
+If you have concerns about your animal's kidney function, your veterinarian can carry out various diagnostic measures to create clarity:

 1. Blood test

-Through a blood test, the veterinarian can check various values that provide information about kidney function.
-The creatinine and urea values are particularly relevant.
-An increased creatinine level may indicate reduced kidney function.
+Through a blood test, the vet can check various values that provide information on the kidney function.
+The creatinine and urea values in particular are relevant.
+An increased creatinine value can indicate a reduced kidney function.

 A urine test provides information about the concentration of urine and can help identify kidney problems or urinary tract infections.
 Proteins, glucose or blood can also be detected in the urine, which can indicate an illness.